seb36273/openmediavault-kerberos/README.md

-# Kerberos plugin for OpenMediaVault
+# Kerberos Plugin for OpenMediaVault

 This plugin implements a simple UI for configuring MIT Kerberos for OpenMediaVault and integrating it with NFS and Samba.